DheepthaRajesh/dheeptha_rajesh/README.md

 This project allows users to upload meal images and get nutritional estimates using a Streamlit-based UI and our Computer Vision system.

+A real-time nutrition feedback system that leverages computer vision and deep learning to estimate macronutrient content from food images.
+The solution integrates food recognition and portion estimation, aimed at helping users make informed dietary decisions with minimal manual input.
+Built using EfficientNetV2-S for feature extraction and prediction, the system is trained on the Nutrition-5k dataset and further optimized with hyperparameter tuning and multi-branch regression.

+The pipeline begins with image classification to identify food types using fine-tuned EfficientNetV2-S, selected based on comparative analysis against other architectures.
+Once identified, the same feature extractor feeds into regression heads that predict protein, fat, carbohydrate, and mass values using normalized data and mean squared error loss.
+Depth and portion estimation techniques are also explored, adjusting for real-world camera angle variations.
+A basic interface using Streamlit presents the predictions to the user in an accessible format, offering immediate nutritional breakdown per dish.
+Together, these components form a scalable, data-driven approach to nutritional awareness and ultimately a more healthier society.

+Project done in Term 7 SUTD - 2024

 ---

 ## Features